verrazzano/docs/content/en/docs/applications/_index.md

 A workload can optionally have an associated `WorkloadDefinition`.
 This provides the platform with information about the schema of the workload.
-A `WorkloadDefintion` is typically provided by the platform not an end user.
+A `WorkloadDefintion` is typically provided by the platform, not an end user.

 ### Traits
 Traits customize component workloads and generate related resources during deployment.